-Split Ends is the world’s first chemical-free, patent pending technology, cleanly separating cotton and polyester fibres from blended textiles.
-Transforming waste into valuable resources and shaping the circular future of textile-to-textile recycling
+The Split Ends innovation is the world’s first chemical-free, patent pending technology, cleanly separating cotton and polyester fibres from blended textiles.
+Transforming waste into valuable resources and shaping the circular future of textile-to-textile recycling.

 -